-At June 30, 2022 the carrying amount of the Agency's demand deposits, and the financial institution's balance was \$57,251.
-There was no net difference and/or other reconciling items between the financial institution's balance and the Agency's balance for each year.
+At June 30, 2023 the carrying amount of the Agency's demand deposits was \$142,824, and the financial institution's balance was \$144,575.
+The net difference represents outstanding checks, deposits-in-transit and/or other reconciling items between the financial institution's balance and the Agency's balance for the year.